How to stop feeling guilty

 In other words, people avoid this approach since it’s scary to think everything is your fault.
 But when you put fault aside, and instead say “guilt –> action,” you’re in control.

-How to change your own self-talk
+How to stop feeling guilty by changing your own self-talk

 I have a challenge for you today.